-An employee Employees must promptly notify his or her their supervisor on his or her their first day of sick leave and each day after, unless there is mutual agreement to do otherwise.
-If an employee is in a position where a relief replacement is necessary if he or she is they are absent, he or she they will notify his or her their supervisor at least two (2) hours prior to his or her their scheduled time to report to work (excluding leave taken in accordance with the Domestic Violence Act).
-If Unless otherwise precluded by law, the Employer has reason to suspect abuse, the Employer may require a written medical certificate for any sick leave absence.
-An employee returning to work after any sick leave absence may be required to provide written certification from his or her their health care provider that the employee is able to return to work and perform the essential functions of the job with or without reasonable accommodation.
+Employees must promptly notify their supervisor on their first day of sick leave and each day after, unless there is mutual agreement to do otherwise.
+If an employee is in a position where a relief replacement is necessary if they are absent, they will notify their supervisor at least two (2) hours prior to their scheduled time to report to work (excluding leave taken in accordance with the Domestic Violence Act).
+Unless otherwise precluded by law, the Employer has reason to suspect abuse, the Employer may require a written medical certificate for any sick leave absence.
+An employee returning to work after any sick leave absence may be required to provide written certification from their health care provider that the employee is able to return to work and perform the essential functions of the job with or without reasonable accommodation.